BabylonJS/OldDocumentationSite/content/How_To/contribute/playground_tutorials.md

 # Creating a PBT
 To help in the coding of a PBT several functions are provided to manipulate the text in the playground editor and to create basic dialogue boxes using the Babylon.GUI.
 While editor manipulation needs the functions provided any method of writing a user interface that works with Babylon.js is possible.

 The other important thing to consider is where to write the PBT code.
-Once the code is in the playground editor and 'Run' or 'Save'd the text of the code will be amended by its own code. for this reason it is better to write it externally to the playground.
+Once the code is in the playground editor and 'Run' or 'Save'd the text of the code will be amended by its own code.
+For this reason it is better to write it externally to the playground.
 More on this later.

 ## First Step
 Think about the playground code you want to demonstrate and write it in the usual way